7 Of The Most Iconic Horror Movie Cars

 Death Proof – 1970 Chevrolet Nova

-In this Quentin Tarantino classic from 2007, Stuntman turned serial killer, Mike (Kurt Russell), drives around in a customised 1970 Chevrolet Nova proving to his victims that his car is indeed Death Proof, but only for the driver.
+In this Quentin Tarantino classic from 2007, Stuntman turned sleazy serial killer, Mike (Kurt Russell), drives around in a customised 1970 Chevrolet Nova proving to his victims that his car is indeed Death Proof, but only for the driver.
 As evil as the intended use of the car is, it does look the part complete with skull and lightning crossbones on the bonnet.
-Also featured is a great looking 1970 Dodge Challenger and driving stunts enough to make any health and safety professional hide with horror, before both cars end up in multiple smashes, filmed for real and without the use of CGI, and a sad demise for two great American muscle cars.
+Also featured is a great looking 1970 Dodge Challenger and driving stunts enough to make any health and safety professional hide with horror, before both cars end up in multiple smashes.
+What makes the stunts even more impressive is that they were all filmed for real and without the use of CGI, impressive but a sad demise for two great American muscle cars.

 The Car – Lincoln Continental Mark III